dmitrymomot/asyncer/README.md

 This is a simple, reliable, and efficient distributed task queue in Go.
 The asyncer just wrapps [hibiken/asynq](https://github.com/hibiken/asynq) package with some predefined settings.
 So, if you need more flexibility, you can use [hibiken/asynq](https://github.com/hibiken/asynq) directly.

+## Usage

+See [_example](https://github.com/dmitrymomot/asyncer/tree/main/_example) directory for usage examples.

+## License

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/dmitrymomot/asyncer/tree/main/LICENSE) file for details.
+This project contains some code from [hibiken/asynq](https://github.com/hibiken/asynq) package, which is also licensed under the MIT License.